10 Best Generators for Tailgating in 2023 – Reviews & Top Picks

 The Firman Gas Portable Generator has 1,500 starting watts and 1,200 running watts, so it can easily power all your small devices.
 It has a 10-hour runtime with a 1.7-gallon fuel capacity, which keeps it running longer.

-At 54 lbs., this is a heavy generator.
+At 54 pounds., The Firman Gas model is a heavy generator.
 You might have difficulty transporting it.
 It’s also one of the most underpowered ones on our list.
-It’s hard to access the spark plug and other parts needed for regular maintenance.
+Accessing the spark plug and other parts needed for regular maintenance is difficult.
 The voltage tends to fluctuate, which can be frustrating.
 It’s also noisy, much more so than others on our list.

 - 1,500 starting watts, 1,200 running watts